SuperOfficeDocs/superoffice-docs/docs/email/superoffice-for-outlook/deploy-centrally.md

 # Centralized deployment

-Centralized deployment can be performed either via O365 Admin GUI or via PowerShell.
+Centralized deployment can be performed either via Microsoft 365 Admin GUI or via PowerShell.

 The Centralized Deployment service lets you deploy ‎Office‎ Web add-ins to users of ‎Excel‎, ‎Outlook‎, ‎PowerPoint‎, and ‎Word‎.